How to Change from Text Message to iMessage

 A confirmation prompt will appear.
 Tap 'Delete' to confirm.

 Then, start a new conversation with them.
-It should start as an iMessage conversation.
+It should begin as an iMessage conversation.

 iMessage not working can be a nuisance.
 But fortunately, you can fix this issue in no time.
-If somehow the issue persists, contact Apple Support.
+If somehow the problem persists, contact Apple Support.